1-866-404-5415 US and Canada

 • Cannot be used in energy measurement applications where portability is required

-The AlsonicEG clamp on ultrasonic energy meters are extremely useful in situations where a new meter needs to be installed on an existing pipeline or an exiting meter needs to be replaced.
-Older technology meters such as turbines and paddlewheel, as well as newer technology meters like the mag meter require either inline or insertion type mounting.
-This means that either the the process must be shut down or the piping where the meter needs to be installed must be isolated in order to accommodate the installation.
-Additional labor is required to either cut the pipe and weld flanges for inline installation or to install weld-o-let for insertion style meters.
-The clamp-on installation method used for the ultrasonic meter make all of this additional material and labor unnecessary thereby allowing for significantly lower installation costs.
+The ALSONIC-EG clamp-on ultrasonic energy meters are extremely useful in situations where a new meter needs to be installed on an existing pipeline or an existing meter needs to be replaced.
+Older technology meters such as turbines and paddlewheel, as well as newer technology meters like the mag meter, require either inline or insertion-type mounting.
+This means that either the process must be shut down or the piping where the meter needs to be installed must be isolated to accommodate the installation.
+Additional labor is required to either cut the pipe and weld flanges for inline installation or to install weld-o-let for insertion-style meters.
+The clamp-on installation method used for the ultrasonic meter makes all of this additional material and labor unnecessary thereby allowing for significantly lower installation costs.
 Overall, clamp-on technology offers advantages for a variety of applications including residential and institutional HVAC, thermal storage, power plant, condenser water, chemical feed, and ammonia feed.
-Moreover, the AlsonicEG is available in a portable version called the AlsonicPLEG which includes clamp on temperature sensors that make it suitable for site surveys, or applications where a fixed system is not necessary.
+Moreover, the ALSONIC-EG is available in a portable version called the ALSONIC-PLEG which includes clamp-on temperature sensors that make it suitable for site surveys, or applications where a fixed system is not necessary.

-Smartmeasurement’s AlsonicEG offers a clamp-on ultrasonic flow meter designed specifically for the unique and challenging needs of the HVAC industry.
-The accuracy, wide turndown, bi-directional measurement capability, and the high level of sensitivity provided by the AlsonicEG help to optimize the energy efficiency of most HVAC applications while introducing no pressure drop and avoiding the performance and readability problems that negatively impact the performance of older-technology mechanical thermal energy flowmeters.
-The AlsonicEG‘s analog input capability allows for calculation of cooling load (kW/ton), coefficient of performance (COP) and energy efficiency ratio (EER).
+SmartMeasurement’s ALSONIC-EG offers a clamp-on ultrasonic flow meter designed specifically for the unique and challenging needs of the HVAC industry.
+The accuracy, wide turndown, bi-directional measurement capability, and high level of sensitivity provided by the ALSONIC-EG help to optimize the energy efficiency of most HVAC applications while introducing no pressure drop and avoiding the performance and readability problems that negatively impact the performance of older-technology mechanical thermal energy flowmeters.
+The ALSONIC-EG‘s analog input capability allows for the calculation of cooling load (kW/ton), coefficient of performance (COP), and energy efficiency ratio (EER).
 It also serves as a high-precision thermal energy flow meter with 1000 Ohm platinum RTD clamp-on or insertion-type sensors combined with four-wire temperature cables.

 Advantages:

-• Capable of measure flows in very large pipes
+• Capable of measuring flows in very large pipes

 • Can be used in portable applications